 Do you have free entry at any times?

-We are often asked about the reason for Portmeirion & Castell Deudraeth's no-dogs-allowed policy.
-One primary reason for the rule is the conflict pets (particularly dogs) produce in natural areas used as wildlife habitat and also used by people for recreation.
+We are often asked about the reason for Portmeirion & Castell Deudraeth's no-dogs/pets-allowed policy.
+One reason for the rule is the conflict pets (particularly dogs) produce in natural areas used as wildlife habitat and also used by people for recreation.
 Portmeirion's natural areas are managed in a way that protects habitat for a wide variety of wildlife species.
 Dogs, by nature, can damage sensitive habitats as well as harass or kill vulnerable wildlife.
 The no-dogs policy is also applied to protect the many people who may be picnicking, walking, swimming or relaxing in the grounds.

 A dogs-on-leash rule used in the past proved ineffective because many people disregard the policy.
 We have also found that a few pet owners do not take the responsibility to pick up pet waste.
 Patrolling park grounds to assure that dogs are under control, contacting those who are not being responsible with their pet and cleaning up after pets to assure a safe visitor environment was an inefficient use of limited staff time.

-The company policy regarding dogs includes the village, woodlands, farmland, Castell Deudraeth, estate cottages and gardens.
+The company policy regarding dogs/pets includes the village, woodlands, farmland, Castell Deudraeth, estate cottages and gardens.
 The policy does not affect any statutory rights of way, bridle paths, public footpaths or access to these areas.

 Is Portmeirion suitable for Disabled Visitors?